This page provides information about the HPV virus and the HPV vaccine.

 - The HPV vaccine- safe and effective

 Cervical cancer and the HPV virus

-Each year in Ireland, over 250 women are diagnosed with cervical cancer.
+Each year in Ireland, around 300 women are diagnosed with cervical cancer.
 Cervical cancer is caused by a very common virus called human papillomavirus (HPV).
 Anyone who is sexually active can contract HPV through contact with someone who already has the virus.
 Most people are infected with HPV at some point in their lives, but may never know they have been infected.
 Like other viral infections, such as a cold, HPV is usually cleared by the body’s immune system without the need for other treatment.
 However, a small percentage of people do not clear the infection, which can remain ‘dormant’ (inactive) in their bodies sometimes for many years.
 We do not know why some people’s immune systems clear the infection and some people’s do not.

 There are over 200 types of HPV virus.
 Two types- HPV16 and HPV18 cause 70% of all cancers of the cervix.
 A HPV infection can cause changes to the cells of the cervix, creating abnormalities.
 Once these abnormalities become severe they can develop into cancer.